BigOakley/steamdeck/chroot.md

+# Update
+After some research and usage of the `chroot` environment, it became apparent that the original intent was not possible.
+The chroot environment creates bind mounts to several essential directories of the host filesystem and uses them.
+In my efforts to get podman working as a non-root user, I found that I was having to create new files and directories that end up existing on the host system.
+This goes against my original intention of leaving the host system untouched as I move towards new features and capabilities of the Steam Deck.

+While I am disappointed that I didn't stumble on the answer quickly, I am pleased that I learned as much as I did.
+The efforts up to this point will stay here.
+I will likely use this information in the future for other efforts somewhere.

 # WHY?
 The Steam Deck is a very capable computer, but it's also a handheld system.
 My original desire to own the Steam Deck actually comes from a bit of good timing and wanting to be on the front end of something good.